 The value of survey research cuts across all industries and disciplines.
 It’s a tool for collecting information that can improve customer satisfaction, offer insight into a company product, pinpoint the mood of the voter and gauge public opinion on social issues.
 But definitive research for business or mainstream purposes isn’t the only use for surveys.
-Occasionally, surveys can be used for the downright bizarre and can come up with some, shall we say, unique results.
+Occasionally, surveys can come up with some, shall we say, unique results.

 A recent survey conducted by Canadian researches sparked interest here at NBRI in some of the more off-beat surveys.
 The survey was timed to correspond with something called “Blue Monday,” which occurs on January 19.
 The origin of the day started as part of a publicity campaign by Sky Travel, and with some loosely based science, they claimed that the combination of cold weather, broken New Year’s resolutions, and an onslaught of Christmas bills created the perfect storm for this “Blue Monday.”

 In the case of the Blue Monday survey, it was tied more to the theme than the survey itself, which was essentially a job satisfaction survey of Canadian workers.
-It turned out that this particular survey was not that eccentric, but the Blue Monday survey set off a search by this writer for five of the most bizarre, strange and truly kooky surveys recently conducted.
+The Blue Monday survey set off a search by this writer for five of the most strange and kooky surveys recently conducted.

 The Gender Diet